12 Month Practical Course

 In addition to the Working Student course we also offer:-

-This fee paying course is designed to enable the student to enable the student to gain their BHSPI in only 12 weeks (subject to availability of examination dates).
+This fee paying course is designed to enable the student to enable the student to gain BHS qualification in only 12 weeks (subject to availability of examination dates).
 Students need to be competent riders with sound practical horse care experience in order to gain full qualification in such a short time.

 TAILOR-MADE INTENSIVE OR DAY COURSES

 We offer intensive training to students who may be taking an examination but need additional help.
 These courses can be arranged in either days or weeks depending on your requirements.

 If you are interested in any of our professional training courses the first step is to come along and see us for an assessment.
 These take approximately one hour and include a tour of the premises, a brief riding assessment and a discussion of your requirements.
 We can then offer advice as to the most suitable course to meet your needs.

 We carry out assessments on weekdays between 9.00am and 5.00pm, please contact the office either by phone or email to make a booking.

 Once the assessment has been completed, please fill out a Student Booking Form and sent it in to the office.